MicrosoftDocs/dynamics-365-fraud-protection/content/loss-prevention-integration-with-commerce.md

 ## 4. Configure loss prevention in Fraud Protection

-After configuring the ADLS environment and turning on loss prevention, the next step is to set up the Commerce/Fraud Protection environment and configure the loss prevention settings to connect to ADLS in the Commerce environment.
+After configuring the ADLS environment and turning on the loss prevention capability, the next step is to set-up and configure the loss prevention capability settings to connect to ADLS in the Commerce environment.

 1. Navigate to the [Fraud Protection]( https://nam06.safelinks.protection.outlook.com/?url=https%3A%2F%2Fdfp.microsoft.com%2F&data=02%7C01%7Cv-madeq%40microsoft.com%7C86e8b55e29fd42e1c32508d806c77c4c%7C72f988bf86f141af91ab2d7cd011db47%7C1%7C0%7C637266801155879313&sdata=ildJrF5HjZLm3iUmRDEkA09BCEtiTvGDMhRJIglVFB8%3D&reserved=0) portal and sign in.
 1. To connect to the Finance and Operations environment, select **Connect to data**.